KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_conditions/README.md

 -   The bulk modulus of water $K_w = 2 \times 10^6 \mathrm{[Pa]}$

 ## Assertions
-The test asserts that the vertical distribution of displacement and pressure matches the linear distribution which matches the analytical solution.
+The tests assert that the vertical distribution of displacement and pressure matches the analytical distribution, which is a linear distribution over the height of the column.